-In December 2018, 23 staff from our Australia Business Unit volunteered with St Bart's House, tackling some much needed projects at the Older Women's Service housing unit, from painting cheerful pastel walls and washing windows to gardening and hosting a BBQ lunch for both staff and St Bart's clients
+In December 2019, staff from our Australia Business Unit volunteered with St Bart's House, tackling projects at the Older Women's Service housing unit, including painting handrails for all the outer stairwells.
+The day culminated in a celebration that recognized 10 years of partnership between Vermilion and St Bart's.